4.1 General context

 As there is no data after 2018, it is difficult to know whether the improvement of the employment situation in recent years has succeeded in having an impact on the situation facing young people.

 In any event, the health crisis has resulted in the sudden disappearance of unskilled jobs and “odd jobs” that hire young people.
-According to INSEE (National institute of statistics and economic studies), 9% of 15 to 24 year-olds have lost their job during confinement.
+According to INSEE (National institute of statistics and economic studies), 9% of 15 to 24 year-olds have lost their job during lockdown.

 Source: Report on poverty in France, 2020-2021 edition.
 Inequalities observatory